JermellB/restagraph/docs/HTTP_API.md

 - Resource has an outbound link to another resource: `RGoutbound=</RELATIONSHIP/Resourcetype/uid>`, e.g. `RGoutbound=/TAGS/Tags/fooTag`
     - You can drop the UID, to filter for resources with an outbound connection to _any_ resource of a given type, e.g. `RGoutbound=/TAGS/Tags" will require that the resource is tagged, without specifying a particular tag.
     - The target path can be of any length; you just need to remember that you're following a path outward from the target resource, and relationships need to be present in that direction.
 E.g, you can link to this IPv4 address on that interface of this router via `RGoutbound=/CONNECTS_TO/Ipv4Addresses/192.168.1.1/CONFIGURED_ON/EthernetInterface/eth0/PRESENT_ON/Devices/thisRouter`
+- Another resource links to this one: `RGinbound=</Resourcetype/resource/RELATIONSHIP>`, e.g. `RGinbound=/Movie/Speed_Racer/DIRECTED_BY`
+    - The path to that resource can be any length - it doesn't have to be a primary resource.
+    - UIDs in that path can be replaced with `*`, as a basic wildcard mechanism.
+E.g, you can find all tags associated with movies via `http://192.0.2.1:4950/raw/v1/Tags?RGinbound=/Movie/*/TAGS`
 - Enum attributes can be filtered on multiple values, by supplying a comma-separated list.
     - E.g, `priority=high,medium`
     - Note that the separater is a comma, _not_ comma-plus-space.